zentyal/zentyal/docs/en/user/dns.rst

 can be configured.

 To configure a new domain, drop down the form by clicking on :guilabel:`Add new`.
-From here, the domain name and an optional IP address to which the domain will refer can be configured.
+From here, the :guilabel:`domain name` and an optional :guilabel:`IP address` which the domain will refer to can be configured.

 .. image:: images/dns/03-dns.png
    :scale: 70

+..
+FIXME: Use Zapp to show the shot

-Once a correct domain has been created, e.g. *home.example.com*, it is possible to complete the **hostnames** list for the domain.
+Once a correct domain has been created, e.g. *home.example.com*, it is possible to complete the :guilabel:`hostnames` list for the domain.
 As many IP addresses as required can be added using the names decided.
 Reverse resolution is added automatically.
 Furthermore, as many aliases as required can also be